tdubose/emotional-labor-assessment/README.md

 		* Conversely, do I make sure to not talk down to someone?

 * Do I demonstrate care towards other people?
 	* If feeding people, am I aware of dietary restrictions?
+Do I provide ingredient lists and scrupulously avoid cross-contamination?
+Do I observe good kitchen hygiene practices such as frequently washing my hands or wearing disposable gloves?
 	* Am I aware of peoples' attitudes towards alcohol, and do I make attempts to provide them with other tasty beverages?
 	* Am I constantly on the lookout for new important things to remember about people's needs and habits?
 Examples:
 		* They had a baby